MaskingTechnology/jitar/examples/1-basic/1-hello-world/README.md

 Then start Jitar with the following command from the same directory.

 ```
-npm run start
+npm run standalone
 ```

-The ``requests.http`` file contains example requests to call the procedure.
+The ``requests.http`` file contains example requests to call the procedure with the GET and POST method.